Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

 it generally creates all sorts of nasty artifacts and is inferior in quality to most other filters.
-The only advantage it offers is speed, so don’t use unless you’re sure you have to.
+The only advantage it offers is speed, so don’t use it unless you’re sure you have to.

 VapourSynth example: